noamtamir/gh-octoscope/README.md

 ## Optional:Environment Variables

-When using the `-report` flag, the following environment variables are configurable:
+When using the `report` command, the following environment variables are configurable:
 - `OCTOSCOPE_API_URL`: The base URL of the Octoscope API (default: https://octoscope-server-production.up.railway.app)
 - `OCTOSCOPE_APP_URL`: The base URL of the Octoscope web application (default: https://octoscope.netlify.app)